Kindergarten registration

 Welcome families!

 As Scotia-Glenville prepares for the future, knowing how many students will enroll over the next few years becomes very important.
-The district needs to hear from families with children ages newborn to 6 years.
+We encourage district families with children ages newborn to 6 years to provide their contact information to the district.
+Please email the school registrar, Sharon Riggi, at .

 • Home address